Track MCP LogoTrack MCP

 Comparing embedding models (RFC 013)

-Once on 0.3.0, you can keep multiple embedding models side-by-side and query each by id.
+The CLI can keep multiple embedding models side-by-side and query each by id.
 Useful for retrieval-quality A/B without losing the previous model:

 bash